Conversations:

 They teach basic hygiene—in some cases even demonstrating how to properly clean toilets.
 They teach adult women how to read to help them overcome obstacles—and shame—that would otherwise hinder their everyday lives.
 They clean slums and bandage the wounds of leprosy patients.

-In addition to performing humble tasks that communicate love, Sisters of Compassion offer counseling and prayer in times of crisis, bringing peace and healing.
+In addition to performing humble tasks that communicate love, Sisters of the Cross offer counseling and prayer in times of crisis, bringing peace and healing.
 These women missionaries show God’s love practically by fulfilling people’s needs, and lives are transformed.

-Click here to learn more and watch a video about how Sisters of Compassion are blessing communities.
+Click here to learn more and watch a video about how Sisters of the Cross are blessing communities.

 Back to top